+Course Objectives:

-Course Objectives: It is expected that students will be able to:
+It is expected that students will be able to:

-- Perform basic algebraic operations using positive and negative numbers, fractions, and exponents.
-Demonstrate an understanding of terms and rules used in algebra. - Utilize problem-solving strategies to solve problems. - Simplify expressions & solve equations and inequalities. - Factor using greatest common factor, factor by grouping, and factor trinomials. - Plot points, graph linear equations, and find slope of a line. - Analyze and solve various types of math problems - Gain the skills needed to participate in a college algebra course
+- Perform basic algebraic operations using positive and negative numbers, fractions, and exponents. - Demonstrate an understanding of terms and rules used in algebra. - Utilize problem-solving strategies to solve problems. - Simplify expressions & solve equations and inequalities. - Factor using greatest common factor, factor by grouping, and factor trinomials. - Plot points, graph linear equations, and find slope of a line. - Analyze and solve various types of math problems - Utilize a hand-held calculator when solving algebra problems - Gain the skills needed to participate in a college algebra course

-Instructor: Jessica Haut
+Instructor: Tracy Chisholm